ABC 7 Chicago presents: Do You Hear Me? A Discussion about Race

 CHICAGO (WLS) -- ABC 7 Chicago presents: Do You Hear Me?
-A Discussion about Race, part of a series of virtual town halls, beginning Thursday, June 4 at 2 p.m.
+A Discussion about Race, part of a series of virtual town halls, Thursday, June 11 at 2 p.m.

-Today's town hall has concluded.
-Check back later to view it on-demand.

-ABC 7 Anchors Cheryl Burton and Jim Rose served as moderators for the first installment of the hour-long town halls which will air consecutive Thursdays in June.
+ABC 7 Reporters Hosea Sanders and Karen Jordan will serve as moderators for the second installment of the hour-long town halls which will air consecutive Thursdays in June.
 They will be live streamed on abc7chicago.com and all of the station's digital platforms.

-In the aftermath of George Floyd's death, peaceful protests and violence erupted in Chicago and across the nation.
-During ABC 7's series of town halls, we will listen to community leaders and hear what changes need to be made to heal and move forward.

-The panel for this week's town hall included Jahmal Cole, My Block, My Hood, My City; William Calloway, social justice activist; Aislinn Pulley, Chicago Torture Justice Center and Founder of Black Lives Matter Chicago; Kina Collins, nationally recognized gun violence prevention and healthcare advocate.
+The conversation with local leaders will focus on what role their organizations should play in moving society forward toward definitive systemic and institutional change.

+The panel for this week's town hall are: Jackie Taylor, founder and CEO of Black Ensemble Theater; Kenneth Gunn, first deputy commissioner of the Chicago Commission on Human Relations; Dorri McWhorter, CEO of the YWCA of Metropolitan Chicago; and Michael Nabors, director of the Evanston NAACP.

 ABC 7 Chicago presents: Do You Hear Me?
 A Discussion about Race